JacobPfeifer/jacobpfeifer.co/content/pages/projects.md

 ---
 title: Jacob Pfeifer
-subtitle: Design Research Student
+subtitle: Designer
-statement: I am working towards a career in UX because I want my work to have a positive impact.
-My hope is to design a more equitable, inclusive, and compassionate future.
+statement: I am passionate about disentangling ambiguity to create intuitive and accessible experiences.
+I approach every design with inclusivity, compassion, and a focus on equity, hoping those values will eventually be reflected back in to the world.
 date: Last Modified
 permalink: /
 layout: layouts/projects.njk